 Who, of course, is the single fastest-recovering superhero on the face of the planet.
-And while you certainly can’t expect to get punched ten times in the face by a muscle-bound cyborg and have your broken and smashed cheekbones and nose regenerate almost instantaneously, you can certainly bounce back from many workouts, races, injuries, or surgeries far faster than modern sports medicine and orthopedics would have you believe.
+And while you certainly can’t expect to get punched ten times in the face by a muscle-bound cyborg and have your broken and smashed cheekbones and nose regenerate almost instantaneously, you can certainly improve your body's ability to naturally recover faster from workouts, races, injuries, or surgeries.

 When you do extreme events like Ironman races, triathlons and marathons, recovery is in the range of 10 to 14 days.
 That’s up to two weeks for your red and white blood cells (RBCs & WBCs) to normalize, inflammation to subside, muscle fibers to heal, and for the whole cascade of functions to occur in your body before you are back to baseline and feel normal again.
 After an Ironman triathlon, it can take more than 19 days for your body to bounce back!
 If you look at something like a CrossFit WOD or its equivalent, a 40 to 60-minute hard workout, it can take between 3 and 7 days to fully recover.
 And “recover” doesn’t just mean “not feel sore”.